lawglance/lawglance/Readme.md

 2. **set up our project** 📂
     ```bash
-    # Create a virtual environment
+    # Create a virtual environment and activate it
     uv venv
+    .venv\Scripts\activate
     ```

 3. **Install Dependencies** 📦